 CRM (Customer Relationship Management), CDP (Customer Data Platform), DMP (Data Management Platform) – there’s a dizzying array of acronyms for database technology solutions that can help you manage your data.
 No matter which route you choose, there is likely a solution that fits your business needs.
 Find a reliable provider with a good reputation and service support to supplement and assist your team when needed and make sure your partner can scale to your data needs as they evolve.

 Gartner defines CDI as “the combination of technology, software, processes and services needed to achieve a single, accurate and complete view of the customer across multiple sources of customer data, databases, and business lines.”
 It is the masterplan for how to extract, cleanse, append, store, access, and gain insights from customer data.

 Whether your brand develops this framework on its own, or enlists help from an external provider, having a plan for your customer data helps to establish and maintain the right environment to provide you with a 360 degree view of the customer.
 This plan serves as the rails to keep your customer data train on the right track.

 A brand can have the best technology and marketing capabilities, but inaccurate data will always derail business results and revenue.
 For marketers to reach their true potential, they must focus on data management and quality.

-In his role as Vice President of Marketing Technology & Support, Sal is engaged in managing a corporate-wide product vision and strategy to create and maintain leading-edge marketing products and services that are consistent across all divisions.
+In his role as Senior Vice President of Technology Solutions, Sal is engaged in managing a corporate-wide product vision and strategy to create and maintain leading-edge marketing products and services that are consistent across all divisions.
 He is known throughout the industry for his consultative approach to identifying solutions for clients’ database marketing and data processing needs.